dci-fbw-p24-e07/live-code/6-Cloud Services/DigitalOcean/README.md

     - These are recommendations made by the Django project itself

-5. Give the new user acces to administer the database:
+5. Give the new user access to administer the database:
     ```sql
     GRANT ALL PRIVILEGES ON DATABASE <database-name> TO <username>;
+    GRANT ALL PRIVILEGES ON SCHEMA public TO <username>;
     ```

 ## Create a Python Virtual Environment for Project